Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 ![][image13]A few additional such implementations were performed throughout the multiplier allowing this design to reach a maximum operating frequency of `454.545` MHz.

+{{< figure
+	src="fast_mul_floorplan.png"
+	caption="Uselessly fast multiplier floorplan render.
+Operate at up to 454.545 MHz on the nominal operating corner of 1.20 V at 25°C and occupies a single tile of area 202.08x154.98 um."
 ![][image14]

 ## Closing